Factbox: U.S. weather forecaster's El Nino/La Nina watch

 *The anomaly heats up tropical oceans in East Asia, sending warm air into the United States and South America, often causing flooding and heavy rains.
 It can also trigger drought conditions in Southeast Asia and Australia, regions that produce some of the world’s major food staples, such as sugar cane and grains.

-The last time the global weather system was roiled by extreme weather anomalies was in 2011 by El Nino’s infamous counterpart La Nina.
+*The global weather system has not been roiled by El Nino or its infamous counterpart La Nina for several years.

 *In 2011, La Nina conditions, an abnormal cooling of waters in the equatorial Pacific, caused extreme weather conditions in Asia and the Americas.